 Feng Shui

 Feng Shui is a Chinese tradition going back thousands of years.
 It is closely associated with the Daoist tradition as it is concerned with living in harmony with nature.
 It comprises several concepts including: yin and yang, qi and the five elements.
-Feng Shui consultants are still used in China and around the world to advise on correct positioning and alignment of new buildings as well as layout of houses and gardens.
+Feng Shui consultants are still used in China and around the world to advise on correct positioning and alignment of new buildings as well as the internal layout of houses and gardens.
 Traditionally it has its highest importance for determining the most auspicious site for burials; this was because the spirits of the dead are considered particularly sensitive to placement.
-If the ancestors prosper in a ‘good’ site then their descendents would prosper too.
-In determining directions the intricate and complex luó pǎn compass is used.
-The landscape was considered to be full of hidden good and bad flows of 'qi' and the compass together with the geomancer's skill would be able to determine the most auspicious locations.
+If the ancestors prosper in a ‘good’ site then their descendents will prosper too.
+In determining directions the intricate and complex 罗盘 Luó pǎn compass ➚ is used.
+The landscape is considered to be full of hidden good and bad flows of 'qi' and the compass together with the geomancer's skill would be able to determine the most auspicious locations.

-As Feng Shui is literally translated as ‘wind fēng and water shuǐ’ its elemental origins are evident.
+As Feng Shui is literally translated as ‘wind 风 fēng and water 水 shuǐ’ its elemental origins are evident.
 A steady breeze has always been seen as favorable and capable of keeping evil away.
-The principle is sound enough; position everything for maximum harmony.
+The principle is sound enough: position everything so as to give maximum harmony.
 A house should be oriented to catch the sun and avoid cold winds.
 However, in its more ludicrous pronouncements, it advocates such things as the importance of keeping a toilet seat down so fortune is not flushed away.
-It is the mixture of common sense and the absurd that has made Feng Shui a source of ridicule at times.
+It is the mixture of common sense and the absurd that has made Feng Shui a source of ridicule ➚ at times.

 Five Chinese Elements